mrmdlab/Segmenthor/Tutorial.md

 | Left, Right | adjust upper limit of pixel brightness                    |
 | Ctrl+J      | restore pixel brightness                                  |
 | Ctrl+Z      | undo one control point of the current mask instance       |

+## config
+### specification
+- model
+    - vit_b
+    - vit_l
+    - vit_h
+- mask_path
+    - derivatives
+    - same

+### models
+- ViT, vision transformer see [reference](http://arxiv.org/abs/2010.11929)
+    - ViT-B, base model (default, as it's the fastest)
+    - ViT-L, large model
+    - ViT-H, huge model

+### mask path
+- derivatives
+    - masks will be saved as per BIDS specification to `derivatives/masks` under your BIDS data folder
+    - In order for this to work properly, your data must follow BIDS specification and must include `session` folder
+- same (default)
+    - masks will be saved to the same folder as the original image file. **It overwrites the old file**